nloury/prompt-instructions/instructions/python-standards.md

 ```

 ## Preferred Formatting
-- Prefer passing variables explicitly to avoid issues with reordering or missing parameters.
+- Prefer passing variables explicitly (instead of positional) to avoid issues with reordering or missing parameters.
 - Handle None values concisely and clearly

 ```python